-CATABASIS PHARMACEUTICALS, INC. One Kendall Square, Building 1400E Suite B14202 Cambridge, MA 02139
+CATABASIS PHARMACEUTICALS, INC. One Kendell Squere, Building 1400E Suite Bi4202 Cambridge, MA 02139

-VOTE BY INTERNET - www.proxyvote.com

-Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
-Eastern Time on June 3, 2019.
+VOTE BY INTERNET - www.proxyvote.com Use the internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
+Eastern Time the day before the cut-off date or meeting date.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.